+AASB Framework

-AASB Framework A liability is a present obligation of the council arising from past events, the settlement of which is expected to result in an outflow of resources embodying economic benefits.
-2. A present obligation arises from an obligating event and may take the form of either a legal obligation or a constructive obligation.
+- A liability is a present obligation of the council arising from past events, the settlement of which is expected to result in an outflow of resources embodying economic benefits. - 2.
+A present obligation arises from an obligating event and may take the form of either a legal obligation or a constructive obligation.
 An obligating event leaves the council no realistic alternative to settling the obligation.
 If the council can avoid the future expenditure by its future actions, it has no present obligation, and no provision is required.
+For example, a council cannot recognise a provision based solely on the intent to incur expenditure at some future date - 3.
+A constructive obligation is an obligation that derives from a council's actions where: - a) by an established pattern of past practice, published policies or a sufficiently specific current statement, the council has indicated to other parties that it will accept certain responsibilities; and - as a result, the council has created a valid expectation on the part of those other parties that it will discharge those responsibilities (e.g., agreeing to provide a certain service to local residents through media announcements).

+4. A provision should be recognised only when: (a) the council has a present obligation to transfer economic benefits as a result of past events; it is probable (more likely than not) that such a transfer will be required to settle the obligation; and (b) a reliable estimate of the amount of the obligation can be made.

+5. The amount recognised as a provision should be the best estimate of the unavoidable expenditure required to settle in full the present obligation and should be discounted at a pre-tax rate that reflects current market assessment of the time value of money and those risks specific to the liability that have not been reflected in the best estimate of the expenditure.

+Onerous contracts

+If a council has an onerous contract (the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it), the present obligation under the contract should be recognised as a provision.

+Restructuring provisions

-For example, a council cannot recognise a provision based solely on the intent to incur expenditure at some future date 3.
-A constructive obligation is an obligation that derives from a council's actions where: a) by an established pattern of past practice, published policies or a sufficiently specific current statement, the council has indicated to other parties that it will accept certain responsibilities; and b) as a result, the council has created a valid expectation on the part of those other parties that it will displaying those responsibilities (o.g., expressing to provide a certain sequine to lead. it will discharge those responsibilities (e.g., agreeing to provide a certain service to local residents through media announcements).
-AASB 137.14 4.
-A provision should be recognised only when: (a) the council has a present obligation to transfer economic benefits as a result of past events; it is probable (more likely than not) that such a transfer will be required to settle the obligation; and (b) a reliable estimate of the amount of the obligation can be made.
-AASB 137.36 5.
-The amount recognised as a provision should be the best estimate of the unavoidable expenditure required to settle in full the present obligation and should be discounted at a pre-tax rate that reflects current market assessment of the time value of money and those risks specific to the liability that have not been reflected in the best estimate of the expenditure.
-Onerous contracts AASB 137.66 If a council has an onerous contract (the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it), the present obligation under the contract should be recognised as a provision.
-Restructuring provisions AASB 137.72 7.
-There are specific requirements as to when a provision for restructuring is recorded and what costs are included in the provision.
-A restructuring provision can only be recognised when a council can demonstrate: a) a detailed formal plan identifying the main features of the restructuring; and b) a valid expectation to those affected that it will carry out the restructuring by starting to implement the plan or by announcing its main features to those affected.
-8. A restructuring plan does not create a present obligation at the reporting date if it is announced after that date, even if it is announced before the financial statements are approved.
+- 7. There are specific requirements as to when a provision for restructuring is recorded and what costs are included in the provision.
+A restructuring provision can only be recognised when a council can demonstrate: - a) a detailed formal plan identifying the main features of the restructuring; and - b) a valid expectation to those affected that it will carry out the restructuring by starting to implement the plan or by announcing its main features to those affected. - 8.
+A restructuring plan does not create a present obligation at the reporting date if it is announced after that date, even if it is announced before the financial statements are approved. - 9.
 The provision should only include incremental costs necessarily entailed by the restructuring and not those associated with the council's on-going activities.
 Any expected gains on the sale of assets should not be considered in measuring a restructuring provision.

+Recovery

-Recovery AASB 137.53 10.
-Where the council expects to recover from a third party some or all of the amounts required to settle a provision, the provision and any anticipated recovery should be presented separately as a liability and an asset, respectively.
+10. Where the council expects to recover from a third party some or all of the amounts required to settle a provision, the provision and any anticipated recovery should be presented separately as a liability and an asset, respectively.
 However, an asset can only be recognised if it is virtually certain that settlement of the provision will result in a reimbursement, and the amount recognised for the reimbursement should not exceed the amount of the provision.
 Net presentation is permitted in the Income Statement.

+Subsequent measurement

+Interpretation 1